-The discussions below summarize the Company's sales growth, excluding precious metals, from internal growth and net acquisition growth and highlights the impact of foreign currency translation.
+The discussions below summarize the Company's sales growth, excluding precious metals content, from internal growth and net acquisition growth and highlights the impact of foreign currency translation.
 These disclosures of net sales growth provide the reader with sales results on a comparable basis between periods.

-As the presentation of net sales excluding precious metal content could be considered a measure not calculated in accordance with generally accepted accounting principles (a non-GAAP measure), the Company provides the following reconciliation of net sales to net sales excluding precious metal content.
-Our definitions and calculations of net sales excluding precious metal content and other operating measures derived using net sales excluding precious metal content may not necessarily be the same as those used by other companies.
+As the presentation of net sales, excluding precious metal content, could be considered a measure not calculated in accordance with generally accepted accounting principles (a non-GAAP measure), the Company provides the following reconciliation of net sales to net sales, excluding precious metal content.
+Our definitions and calculations of net sales, excluding precious metal content, and other operating measures derived using net sales, excluding precious metal content, may not necessarily be the same as those used by other companies.

-Three Months Ended March 31,
+Three Months Ended

+June 30,

 2006 2005

-(in milli .ons)
+(in millions)

-Net Sales \$ 431.0 \$ 407.0
+Net Sales \$ 472.4 \$ 444.8

-Precious Metal Content of Sales (47.2) (37.7)
+Precious Metal Content of Sales (48.9) (44.3)

-Net Sales Excluding Precious Metal Content \$ 383.8 \$ 369.3
+Net Sales Excluding Precious Metal Content \$ 423.5 \$ 400.5

-====== =======
+====== ======

-Management believes that the presentation of net sales excluding precious metal content provides useful information to investors because a significant portion of DENTSPLY's net sales is comprised of sales of precious metals generated through sales of the Company's precious metal alloy products, which are used by third parties to construct crown and bridge materials.
-Due to the fluctuations of precious metal prices and because the precious metal content of the Company's sales is largely a pass-through to customers and has minimal effect on earnings, DENTSPLY reports sales both with and without precious metal price volatility and to enhance comparability of performance between periods.
+Management believes that the presentation of net sales, excluding precious metal content, provides useful information to investors because a significant portion of DENTSPLY's net sales is comprised of sales of precious metals generated through sales of the Company's precious metal alloy products, which are used by third parties to construct crown and bridge materials.
+Due to the fluctuations of precious metal prices and because the precious metal content of the Company's sales is largely a pass-through to customers and has minimal effect on earnings, DENTSPLY reports sales both with and without precious metal content to show the Company's performance independent of precious metal price volatility and to enhance comparability of performance between periods.
 The Company uses its cost of precious metal purchased as a proxy for the precious metal content of sales, as the precious metal content of sales is not separately tracked and invoiced to customers.
 The Company believes that it is reasonable to use the cost of precious metal content purchased in this manner since precious metal alloy sale prices are adjusted when the prices of underlying precious metals change.